omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 Threat model
 ------------

-An attacker is assumed to be able to read the stored files repeatedly over time.
+An attacker is assumed to be able to read the stored files repeatedly at any time.
 This may leak activity information (frequency and size of changes) but shouldn't leak any contents.

-(Concern: Some content information can be leaked by traffic analysis *a la* CRIME, because we compress stuff.)
+(Concern: Some content information can be leaked by traffic analysis *a la* CRIME, because we compress stuff.
+Combined with Mail Drop, this could allow an all-observing attacker to probe for specific text in a user's database.)

 An attacker may gain access to a device and/or old password after that device has been removed from access (eg via a password change).
 In